aktualisiert

 Our first language is English, but we can also get by in Portuguese, Spanish, and French.

 - Dad is a mechanic.
 He likes fixing things, and he also likes digging ponds and watering the trees.
-He has Parkinson's disease, but he keeps going, anyway.
+He has Parkinson's disease, but he keeps going.
 In fact, it seems that the every day, all day exercise which is entailed in our project helps to keep the degenerative disease at bay.

 - Son (aged 33) is proficient with electronics and computing but nowadays spends most of his time building stone walls, pruning trees, installing irrigation pipes, and planning the nature conservation area.
 He is the MD of the entire project.
+He hopes that we will one day be able to keep a floc of goats and make cheese.

 • Arten von Hilfe und Lernmöglichkeiten